pepkit/divcfg/README.md

 What is the source of values used to populate the variables?
 Well, they are pooled together from several sources.
 To start, there are a few built-ins:

 Built-in variables:
 - `{CODE}` is a reserved variable that refers to the actual command string that will run the pipeline.
+Looper will piece together this command individually for each sample
 - `{JOBNAME}` -- automatically produced by looper using the `sample_name` and the pipeline name.
 - `{LOGFILE}` -- automatically produced by looper using the `sample_name` and the pipeline name.